caslabai/wafer-inspection/ReadME.md

+This repo provide a wafer-inseption pototype include all tensorflow profiler tools.(tensorboard, timeline)<br>
+PS.
+Loging hardware message by timline cause huge overhead, pls turn it off if you don't need it.<br>
-This repo provide a wafer-inseption pototype include all tensorflow profiler tools.(tensorboard, timeline) You can also use NVprofiler(.nvvp) to moniter your model performance without overhead.<br>
+You can also use NVprofiler(.nvvp) to moniter your model performance without overhead.<br>

 You can easiely import an other neural network to your application by modify `model_zoo`.